 How you should represent yourself

 Grab your Sunday best, because you need to dress to impress.
 It shows you put time and thought into your trip and that you appreciate the coach extending him or herself to you.
 Dressing nicely is just the tip of the iceberg, though.
 In an interview with former UMass Amherst softball player Bridget Lemire and former Worcester State University field hockey coach Susie Whelan, both expressed how important it is to represent yourself as best as possible off the field.
 "Most coaches will look at how you treat your parents, how you talk to other people, and how you talk to your teammates," said Lemire.
 "It may seem small, but it's a very important thing."
 Whelan added that it is crucially important to be polite.
 Finally, when your trip is over and you're back home, the first thing you need to do is write a thank-you note to the coach and your host player(s) to express your gratitude for their help and for sharing their time to make you feel at home.

-Related: 6 Secret to a Great Campus Visit
+Related: 6 Secrets You Need to Know For a Great Campus Visit

 And why you need to behave